Definitely-not-AWS-Workshops/workshop-2-blog/content/_index.md

 If you need complete control over the view of the image, check [here](https://drive.google.com/file/d/1N3jMhLBQQzXQKa8JfW5R7RGvMHI2_wnb/view?usp=sharing).

 {{% notice note %}}
 I believe the word "DevOps" involves more than just toolings; it is about cultivating the right team culture and applying tool-agnostic techniques to truly speed up the development process.
-This workshop thus will not focus on mastering security scanning, testing, or CI/CD tools, but rather will use some of these tools to demonstrate the fundamental principles of a DevOps-driven CI/CD pipeline.
-Once you have grasped the fundamentals of DevOps, select your preferred tools for implementation!
+This workshop aims to show the core ideas of a DevOps-driven CI/CD pipeline, rather than mastering security scanning, testing, or CI/CD technologies (other components of DevOps, including monitoring and observability, will not be addressed.
+Once you have grasped the fundamentals of a CI/CD pipeline, select your preferred tools for implementation!
 {{% /notice %}}

 This workshop is inspired by my own ideas and one of my favorite books, [continuous delivery](https://www.amazon.co.uk/Grokking-Continuous-Delivery-Christie-Wilson/dp/1617298255) by [Christie Wilson](https://www.linkedin.com/in/christieawilson/?originalSubdomain=ca).
+This book covers the foundations of continuous delivery and provides examples of how to use them in your project.
 Give it a shot if you are interested in speeding up the software delivery process with any stack.

 ![0002](/images/0/0001.jpg?featherlight=false&width=18pc)